caporaso-lab/genome-sampler/docs/other.md

 ## Adapting Snakemake workflow for application to your own data
 The Snakemake workflow presented in the tutorial is a good starting point for your own analyses.
 There are typically a few things to do to adapt `Snakefile` for your own data.
-The changes that you'll make to the `Snakefile` are all in the section at the top that is annotated as ``CONFIGS``.
+These changes will be made to the `config.yaml` file which should be found alongside the `Snakefile`.

 1. Modify input filepaths as needed.
 The input filepaths listed correspond to the names of the files provided for the tutorial.
 You can either name your files using those names, or update the input filepath values.
 2. Modify output filepaths if you'd like these to be different from the ones used in the tutorial.
-3. Modify the `N_THREADS` value to match the number of threads that are accessible to you for your analysis.
-The default is `1`.
-This will work, but may take a _very_ long time to run.
-See {ref}`parallel` for more information on this topic.
-4. Modify longitudinal, neighbor, and diversity sampling parameters as desired.
+3. Modify longitudinal, neighbor, and diversity sampling parameters as desired.
 If you end up experimenting with different values for these parameters, which we encourage, we would love to hear about your findings.
-Be aware that increasing the `*_PERCENT_ID` parameters will increase the runtime of your analysis, and decreasing those values will decrease the runtime of your analysis.
+Be aware that increasing the `*_percent_id` parameters will increase the runtime of your analysis, and decreasing those values will decrease the runtime of your analysis.